-Born in Hong Kong in 1974, his childhood curiosity about the way the world works led him to Cambridge University, where he studied philosophy and social science.
-From there he joined Reuters in London and headed an eight-person bureau in Shenzhen, writing stories about China to a global readership.
-Soon, Justin was pulled by the power of images and left the news agency to pursue documentary photography.
+Born in Hong Kong in 1974, his childhood curiosity about the way the world works led him to study philosophy and social science at Cambridge University.
+He joined Reuters in London as a trainee correspondent and was soon put in charge of an eight-person reporting bureau in the southern Chinese city of Shenzhen.
+Pulled by the power of images, Justin embarked on an independent career as a documentary photographer.

-Today, with two-decades’ experience crafting visual narratives, Justin travels between Asia, Europe and Africa for the world’s leading media and NGOs.
+Today, with two-decades’ experience crafting visual narratives, Justin travels between Asia, Europe and Africa for the world’s leading media, NGOs and companies.

 Speaking fluent Mandarin, Cantonese Chinese and English, and reasonable Russian and Dutch, Justin cuts through cultural barriers to the heart of diverse themes, such as the levers driving China’s ascension and the deep contradictions of Russia.